RaghavVerma24/Boredom-App/README.md

 OUR MOTIVE IS TO MAKE YOU SMILE!

-Project by; Gagan, Hash, Nadish and Raghav
+Project by; Raghav, Gagan, Hash and Nadish